 With a violin in perfect condition, perfectly tuned up, you will be able to finally concentrate on what matters most: music and sound.
 Let’s see how you can free your musical mind from those technical impediments.

-If you really want a good sound, you are likely to spend a lot of time and effort to reach that goal.
+If you die for a good sound, you are likely to spend a lot of time and effort to reach that goal.
 Reading this blog is part of it.
 So you need to maximize your chances of success.
 So the first thing you need to do is to have a flawless instrument.
 You can’t afford to lose time with a violin that is not functioning properly.

 So the first thing you will have to do is to go to your local violin maker or luthier of choice.
 Explain that you want an inspection of your instrument, an overhaul.
 As a car would be serviced, a violin needs regular servicing.